-Movement, which began in the 1920s, of writers and artists who experimented with ways of unleashing the subconscious imagination, includes the artists Salvador Dalí and René Magritte
+Surrealism was a movement which began in the 1920s of writers and artists (including Salvador Dalí and René Magritte), who experimented with ways of unleashing the subconscious imagination

 Breton was strongly influenced by the theories of Sigmund Freud, the founder of psychoanalysis.
 Freud identified a deep layer of the human mind where memories and our most basic instincts are stored.
 He called this the unconscious, since most of the time we are not aware of it.
 The aim of surrealism was to reveal the unconscious and reconcile it with rational life.
 Surrealism also aimed at social and political revolution and for a time was affiliated to the Communist party.

 Surrealism became an international movement, widely influencing art, literature and the cinema as well as social attitudes and behaviour.
 Surrealist groups formed around the globe including, in 1936, the British Surrealist group with artist Paul Nash and critic Herbet Read among its founding members.